Ted Bundy: Modus operandi and victim profiles

 At secondary sites Bundy would remove and later burn the victim's clothing, or in at least one case (Cunningham's) deposit them in a Goodwill Industries collection bin.
 He explained that the clothing removal was ritualistic, but also a practical matter, as it minimized the chance of leaving trace evidence at the crime scene that could implicate him.
 A manufacturing error in fibers from his own clothing, ironically, provided a crucial incriminating link to the Leach killing.
 He often revisited his secondary crime scenes to engage in acts of necrophilia, and to groom or dress up the cadavers.
 Some victims were found wearing articles of clothing they had never worn, or nail polish that family members had never seen.
 Bundy took Polaroid photos of many of his victims.
-"When you work hard to do something right," he told Hagmaier, "you don't want to forget it."
+"When you work hard to do something right", he told Hagmaier, "you don't want to forget it".
 Consumption of large quantities of alcohol was an "essential component", he told both Keppel and Michaud; he needed to be "extremely drunk" while on the prowl in order to "significantly diminish" his inhibitions and to "sedate" the "dominant personality" that he feared might prevent his inner "entity" from acting on his impulses.

 All of Bundy's known victims were white females, most of middle-class backgrounds.
 Almost all were between the ages of 15 and 25 and most were college students.
 He apparently never approached anyone he might have met before.
-In their last conversation before his execution, Bundy told Kloepfer he had purposely stayed away from her "when he felt the power of his sickness building in him."
-Rule noted that most of the identified victims had long straight hair, parted in the middle—like Diane Edwards, the woman who rejected him, and to whom he later became engaged and then rejected in return.
+In their last conversation before his execution, Bundy told Kloepfer he had purposely stayed away from her "when he felt the power of his sickness building in him".
+Rule noted that most of the identified victims had long straight hair, parted in the middle—like Edwards, the woman who rejected him, and to whom he later became engaged and then rejected in return.
 Rule speculated that Bundy's animosity toward his first girlfriend triggered his protracted rampage and caused him to target victims who resembled her.
 Bundy dismissed this hypothesis: "[T]hey ... just fit the general criteria of being young and attractive", he told Aynesworth.
 "Too many people have bought this crap that all the girls were similar ... [but] almost everything was dissimilar ... physically, they were almost all different."
 He did concede that youth and beauty were "absolutely indispensable criteria" in his choice of victims.

 After Bundy's execution, Rule was surprised and troubled to hear from numerous "sensitive, intelligent, kind young women" who wrote or called to say they were deeply depressed because Bundy was dead.
 Many had corresponded with him, "each believing that she was his only one".
 Several said they suffered nervous breakdowns when he died.
-"Even in death, Ted damaged women," Rule wrote.
+"Even in death, Ted damaged women", Rule wrote.
 "To get well, they must realize that they were conned by the master con-man.
 They are grieving for a shadow man that never existed."